skills/release-based-workflow/README.md

 ### :keyboard: Activity: Open a release pull request
 Let's make a new pull request comparing the `release-v1.0` branch to the `main` branch.

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
 1. Open a **new pull request** with `base: main` and `compare: release-v1.0`
 1. Ensure the title of your pull request is **Release v1.0**
 1. Include a detailed pull request body, an example is below